 Some have suggested the Church may have attempted to hide the fact she was an inmate at St. John’s Reformatory by admitting her as a “Catholic of no fixed address,” but if this were the case, what was the Church attempting to hide?
 It is also unusual that she remained hospitalized 13 days before doctors determined she required surgery.
 McNeil believes she may have been physically disciplined by the residing chaplain at the reformatory as punishment for some infraction and as a consequence, suffered severe trauma that led to her death.

 The death certificate also lists her address as Mt.
 Poole, NSW (New South Wales), and her next-of-kin as Elizabeth Pens of Renmark, NSW.
 This is strange because her parents, William and Margaret Bland, were very much alive at the time and didn’t die until 1923 and 1946, respectively.
 According to McNeil, the Bland family history indicates Ruby was the youngest of six children, born in 1892 – St. John’s records list her date of birth as 1891.
 Her parents married in 1868 and celebrated their 50th wedding anniversary in July 1918, at which time they were living in Berri, South Australia.
 The National Archives of Australia maintains an old newspaper article in which the celebration is reported and clearly states the pair had five children, the youngest of whom was Tom, born in 1877.
 This means Elizabeth, Ruby’s older sister, had to have been born prior to 1877 and at the time of Ruby’s birth, would have been at least 15-years-old – she was probably closer to 20.
-This, of course, suggests Elizabeth, not Margaret Bland, gave birth to Ruby and is the most likely reason Elizabeth Pens – not her parents – was listed as next-of-kin.
+This, of course, suggests Elizabeth, not Margaret Bland, gave birth to Ruby and this is the most likely reason Elizabeth Pens – not her parents – was listed as next-of-kin.
 Following Ruby’s death, no family member claimed the poor girl’s body and this was probably because Elizabeth’s husband, Fred Pens, did not know his wife had an illegitimate child in a reformatory school.

 The foregoing explains a lot, but it doesn’t explain what killed Ruby and the “crazy priest” theory can’t be totally dismissed – even if it is reported on just about every ghost-hunting site in Australia.
 There was, in fact, an unstable priest at the reformatory at the time of Ruby Bland’s death.
 Father James Martin, born in Ireland in 1864 (or earlier) and ordained in 1890, ended up in Australia and in 1897, was assigned to the St. John’s Reformatory as resident chaplain and there were problems.
 In August 1909 – just four months prior to Ruby’s mysterious death – James Gray, head of the Children’s Department of South Australia, wrote a letter of complaint to the archbishop.
 According to Gray, he had heard allegations about a priest residing at the reformatory whose “mental condition was at least unstable, while his physical frame powerful.”
 This, people have taken to mean Martin was physically abusing the female inmates.
 The archbishop replied, denying Martin was physically abusing the girls, but adding that “mentally he is not robust I unreservedly admit.”